 Are you a cat lover?
 It seems that we just uncovered new knowledge about our furry friends and their DNA.
 After seven years of research efforts, American scientists were able to decode the entire genome of the domestic cat.

-There had been other attempts to decode the genome of the domestic cat in the past, but this study is the first to have successful results.
+There had been other attempts to decode the genome of the domestic cat in the past, but this study is the first to reach successful results.

-In 2007, researchers at the University of Missouri began decoding the genome of Cinnamon, an Abyssinian cat from Columbia, Missouri, but with the technical means they had at their disposal then, it was possible to decipher 60% of the genome.
+In 2007, researchers at the University of Missouri began decoding the genome of Cinnamon, an Abyssinian cat from Columbia, Missouri, but with the technical means they had at their disposal back then, it was possible to decipher only 60% of the genome.

 The researchers also studied the genome of Boris, a cat from St. Petersburg, Russia, and Sylvester, a European wildcat.

 The decoding of the genome of the cat was important for the scientific community for two reasons.
 Firstly because it was found that since the moment when cats first evolved on the planet, they have had very small genetic changes, and it is an interesting subject to study.

-The second and more important reason has to do with the fact that cats are prone to a number of the same diseases as humans, such as leukemia and AIDS.
+The second and more important reason has to do with the fact that cats are susceptible to a number of the same diseases as humans, such as leukemia and AIDS.